 A state Senate committee has stalled efforts to ban a substance commonly found in antibacterial soap.

-This week on the Friday Roundtable, our panelists discuss the ideas and issues raised in Facebook COO Sheryl Sandberg's new book "Lean In."
-Has the push for women's equality, as Sandberg argues, really stalled?
-Should women stop trying to have it all?
+Our panelists discuss the ideas and issues raised in Facebook COO Sheryl Sandberg's new book "Lean In."

 While genetic modification has brought us glowing cats and cloned bulls, there are new developments in the field that could improve our lives.
 Potentially, such research could cure cancer or blindness.
 Do the possible benefits outweigh the ethical implications?